-By choosing a certificate, you’ll set yourself apart in the competitive job market.
+By choosing a concentration, you’ll set yourself apart in the competitive job market.
 At the end of your studies, you’ll do a substantial project, which might involve writing a paper, participating on a trial team, working in our legal clinics or participating on moot court.

 You’ll learn from expert faculty, including: